jp-wang/jp-wang.github.io/_posts/2019-09-29-deep-dive-into-generics02.md

 ## Reifiable type

-So it's pretty obvious that the type information during runtime is very important to gurantee the type safety.
+So it's pretty obvious that the type information during runtime is very important to guarantee the type safety.

 A type whose type information is fully available at runtime is called **reifiable type**, that is, who does not lose information in the course of type erasure.